DigiBP/Team-Lemons/README.md

 ## Get Project Details (MAKE Scenario 2) <br />
 The application form is to be enriched with further project information such as the project's name and the (sub-)project manager as well as information about the initiator.
 This data has to be requested from the database.
-For this project, a database within mySQL with is created:<br />
+For this project, a database within mySQL is created:<br />
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/2066d55c-498f-40e6-87db-698aae902997)
  ### Get additional information<br />
 From the variables of the initial request, further information out of the database can be added.
+As this task is fulfilled by a external worker, a REST API call of the form fetch and lock is performed that is subscribed to a specific topic.
+The worker selects the row for which request no enrichement has taken place so far (Project Details = null).
 On one hand, more information about the initiator is requested, on the other hand, information about the project in question is retrieved.
 ![image](https://github.com/DigiBP/Team-Lemons/assets/127504259/68a80eea-2c76-4393-af1d-9c2a57c6ed21)

  ### Error Handling<br />